 "When these relationships become a matter of Humanity and Duty, then the sovereign is sure to be a true emperor.
 So why mention profit?
 Mencius, translated by David Hinton, Counterpoint, Washington, D.C., 1998, p.
 219. (Next quote).

-It is up to each of us to create a Virtual Agora of massive political dialog that spans the globe.
+It is up to each of us to create a Virtual Agora of massive cultural dialog that spans the globe.
 The World Wide Web is the startup prototype of this Learner Virtual Agora.
 Insofar as it spreads, we’re in luck.

 With insignificant outside threats and lots of surplus wealth (very rare), some mature societies would allow Learners to complexify information politics.